 1901 – 1907

 If you didn’t already know, now you do.
 The original logo was the letters B and A; Boston Americans.
-This was common for the era, but not especially eye catching or interesting to look at.
+This was common for the era and was a unique opportunity at specific apuestas deportivas Argentina. but not especially eye catching or interesting to look at.
 Which is probably why the first change happened.